rikab/MuonBeamDump/README.md

 For the specific models considered in `XXXX.XXXX`, and to reproduce all result plots within the paper, see the notebook `models.ipynb`.
 Previous exclusion limit datafiles can be placed in the OtherSearchesDigitized directory, some of which are included in this repository.

+To reproduce the cross section plots specifically, see `cross_section_plots.ipynb`.
+To regenerate the cross section datafiles, see `cross_sections.py`, which can also be run within `muon_beam_dump.ipynb`.

 The material property studies performed in this appendix can be reproduced with the notebooks `material_properties.ipynb` and `radiation.ipynb`.
 The former is for the material property studies in the main text, and the latter is for the material property studies in the appendix.